Changing Careers

 How Networking Works

 Say you found a career that you may want to go into.
 You've read everything that you can about it, but you want more information.
 By networking, you have the opportunity to talk to someone in that job who can answer your questions.
 You can ask questions such as: "What do you like the most about your job?
 "What advice do you have for someone getting started?
 Is there anyone else you recommend I speak with?
 I list other questions in my networking blogs.
-Don't ask anything that you can easily find the answer to.
+Don't ask anything that you can easily find the answer to (that's really important).
 In the networking blogs you will also learn how to find people who can help you and how to contact them.